HeatStressTool/HeatStressTool/index.md

-# Privacy Policy — Heat Stress Tool WBGT
+# Privacy Policy — WBGT Monitor

 **Effective date: July 23, 2026**

-Outdoor WBGT ("the app") is designed to respect your privacy.
+WBGT Monitor ("the app") is designed to respect your privacy.
 This policy explains what information the app uses and how.

 ## Summary